Kwodhan/prismic-migrator/README.md

 - ✅ Success or ❌ failure
 - The full list of issues with their severity, fix status and fix description
 - A direct link to the Prismic Migration Builder of the target repository
+- Don't forget that migration documents is present in "Migration release" of the target repository, not in the regular document list!
 ---

 ## Tech stack